-comprehensive collection of Religious Studies trip to a nearby Synagogue as part of the course.
+comprehensive collection of Religious Studies values and experiences and develop their own ideas during class discussion and we also take a trip to a nearby Synagogue as part of the course.

 Religious Studies provides pupils with a diverse range of valuable and transferable skills.
 Being able to construct a well-sustained and fluent written argument, the ability to evaluate own opinion articulately are skills valued in many careers and other subjects.
 Pupils have helps them in other Humanities subjects, but also aids some of the skills that are required in higher study of Science and Mathematics, such as the ability to present well-reasoned, precise arguments, and the ability to communicate ideas clearly.
 All pupils can also continue their study of Religion, Philosophy and Ethics to A-level.